linonetwo/token-regex/Readme.md

 - Only support sentence level extraction.
 Longer text will be slow.

+## Development

+1. If you need to modify syntax, Install [Antlr4](http://macappstore.org/antlr/), and run `yarn generate-parser`
+1. To start development, run `yarn dev`

 ## How to get tokens

 Use sentence segment package likes [segmentit](https://github.com/linonetwo/segmentit).